Nambu Non-equilibrium Thermodynamics: Axiomatic Formulation and Foundation: Axiomatic Formulation of Non-equilibrium Thermodynamics Based on the Nambu Bracket

 The reversible part $\partial_{t}^{(H)}x^{i}$ is described by the Nambu bracket involving $N-1$ Hamiltonians $H_{1},\dots,H_{N-1}$:

 \end{ax}

 \LyXZeroWidthSpace{} \begin{ax} Irreversible Part

-The irreversible part $\partial_{t}^{(S)}x^{i}$ is proportional to the gradient of a single scalar function, referred to as the “entropy” S, with the proportionality coefficient given by $L_{ij}$.
-It is assumed that $L_{ij}$ is positive definite (i.e., convex):
+The irreversible part $\partial_{t}^{(S)}x^{i}$ is proportional to the gradient of a single scalar function, referred to as the “entropy” $S$, with the proportionality coefficient given by $L_{ij}$.
+It is assumed that $L_{ij}$ is positive definite (ensuring convexity of the entropy production term) ):

 \end{ax}